Overnight oats, meets strawberry shortcake, meets yogurt parfait.

-Avenanthramides may help lower blood pressure levels by increasing the production of nitric oxide.
+Multiple studies suggested that Avenanthramides may help lower blood pressure levels by increasing the production of nitric oxide.
 This gas molecule helps dilate blood vessels and leads to better blood flow.
-They’ve also been studied for numerous other benefits, such as their anti-inflammatory properties.
+They’ve also been studied for numerous other potential benefits, such as their anti-inflammatory properties.

 - Breakfast of Champions

 We’ve heard “breakfast is the most important meal of the day,” more times than we can count.
 But what’s more important is a protein-packed breakfast.

 Studies have shown that the addition of a daily high-protein breakfast helped with weight management by preventing body fat gain and fewer calories consumed due to feeling satiated.